-Older PC client operating systems, such as Windows for Workgroups 3.11, do not support long file names.
-This restriction is also true for many older (16-bit) applications running under Windows 95, Windows 98, and Windows NT.
+Older PC client operating systems do not support long file names.
+This restriction is also true for many older (16-bit) applications running under Windows 98, and Windows NT.
 This restriction requires mapping long names of AIX files to DOS file name format.
 (The DOS format is also called 8.3 format because file names are limited to a maximum of eight characters followed by a period and a three-character extension.)